 The intersection of Indian Creek Drive/41 Street represents a critical juncture between two major state roads and a choke point in our transportation network.
-Given both of these roadways are under the purview of the Florida Department of Transportation (FDOT), the City is urging FDOT to implement both short-term/interim and long-term solutions consisting of introducing a second southbound right turn lane at this intersection (to travel westbound on 41 Street) as further described below.
+Given both of these roadways are under the purview of the FDOT, the City has urged FDOT, including via a recent City Commission resolution, to implement both short-term/interim and long-term solutions consisting of introducing a second southbound right turn lane at this intersection (to travel westbound on 41 Street) as further described below.

 In the short-term/interim, the City has requested that FDOT authorize the reinstatement of the dual southbound right turn lanes at the intersection of Indian Creek Drive/41 Street that were in place for about two years as part of the MOT plan for the construction of the City's Indian Creek Drive Flood Mitigation project.
 The temporary configuration entails closing the westbound lane on 41 Street from Collins Avenue to Indian Creek Drive to avoid conflicting movements between westbound vehicle traffic coming from Collins Avenue and southbound right turning vehicles using the requested additional right turn lane at Indian Creek Drive to travel westbound on 41 Street.
 Under this interim configuration, northbound Collins Avenue traffic wishing to make a left turn to travel westbound on 41 Street will need to travel north to Collins Avenue/44 Street, make a left turn at Indian Creek Drive/44 Street, travel southbound on Indian Creek Drive back down to 41 Street, and make a right turn using the dual southbound right turn lanes.
 Although more circuitous, this temporary travel pattern worked well during the Indian Creek Drive reconstruction project.
-The Administration is scheduled to meet with FDOT District Six Secretary Stacy Miller this week to further discuss a potential implementation of an interim solution.